Hive Hygiene – Keeping Your Beehive Clean and Healthy

 Where disease control involves authorised veterinary medicines, ensure treatments are recorded appropriately alongside your hygiene and inspection notes.
 Further guidance is available on the veterinary medicine records page.

-• American or European foulbrood: Follow the inspector’s directions exactly.
-Some equipment may need to be destroyed; other parts may be sterilised by scorching or approved disinfection methods.
+When you have had a confirmed disease, or you are cleaning up after a serious suspicion, hive hygiene becomes more specific.
+With American foulbrood or European foulbrood, follow the inspector’s instructions exactly.
+Some equipment may need to be destroyed, while other items may be sterilised by scorching or approved disinfection methods.

 Hygienic Behaviour and Bee Genetics